 12. Property damages

 Property damages will happen in daily operations.
-Therefore, tracking them are necessary in order to know what needs fixing, maintenance, replacement and notice.
+Therefore, tracking them is necessary in order to know what needs fixing, maintenance, replacement and notice.

-This point is related with the one above.
+This point is related to the one above.
 Your maintenance crew ensures that everything on your premises functions smoothly.